subconsciousnetwork/subconscious/ROADMAP.md

 **Built on top of open protocols**: Like the web, Subconscious aims to build on top of general protocol primitives.
 New tools and apps (even competitors) should be able to usefully use the same markup and protocols that Subconscious uses.

-**Open-ended**: Like the web, Subconscious aims to support open-ended evolution.
+**Open-ended and evolvable**: Like the web, Subconscious aims to support open-ended evolution.
 When TBL launched the web it was just a small app for scientists to share papers, but it quickly evolved, becoming the networked app platform we have today.
 How?
 Permissionless innovation.
 Any user or developer can extend the system in new directions.
 The result is open-ended evolution.

 ## Q1 2022 Alpha